ethmacc/CASA0014_ethan_plant_monitor/README.md

 ...

 ### Initial setup
-The main code in plant monitor v1 can be pretty much run as is, however, you will need to write a file named ```arduino_secrets.h```, the contents of which should follow the following format:
+The main code in plant monitor folder can be pretty much uploaded to your Feather Huzzah and run as is, however, you will need to write a file named ```arduino_secrets.h```, the contents of which should follow the following format:

 ```
 #define SECRET_SSID "" //add your wifi ssid here in string form within the inverted commas